moss-3c/odin-recipes/README.md

 Odin Recipes Project

-Practice with HTML and using git
+This is a project building a simple website that displays recipes.
+This was my first time with HTML, using git commands, and writing commit messages.